ASK: Adversarial Soft k-Nearest Neighbor Attack and Defense: Conclusion

 \section{Conclusion}

 We presented a novel attack and defense strategy for kNN-based deep classifiers.
-These strategies both depend on our proposed Adversarial Soft kNN (ASK) loss, which we demonstrated is a lower bound on the mutual information between the perturbed input and the in-class reference data.
-Maximization of the ASK loss led to a our proposed ASK-Attack (ASK-Atk).
+These strategies both include our proposed Adversarial Soft kNN (ASK) loss term, which we demonstrated is a lower bound on the mutual information between perturbed inputs and the in-class reference data.
+Maximization of the ASK loss led to our proposed ASK-Attack (ASK-Atk).
 Experiments show that ASK-Atk outperforms previous kNN-based attacks.
-A minimax optimization strategy applied to the ASK loss was introduced leading to our robust training method called ASK-Def.
-Experiments demonstrate that ASK-Def provides additional robustness for the deep kNN compared to conventional adversarial training.
-We believe that both ASK-Atk and ASK-Def can be applied to a wide array of non-parametric metric learning applications.
+A minimax optimization strategy applied to the ASK loss was introduced leading to our robust training method called ASK-Defense (ASK-Def).
+Experiments demonstrate that ASK-Def provides additional robustness for kNN-based deep classifiers compared to conventional adversarial training.
+ASK-Atk and ASK-Def are applicable to a wide array of non-parametric metric learning applications beyond the computer vision applications and kNN-DNN hybrid system developed here.